HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 Comparing this output with the output of Version 0, you will find that the later shows an executed result `14` instead of `null`.

-The statement like `$STREAM.stdout.writelines('Hello, world!')` is an EJSON expression in HVML.
+The statement like `$STREAM.stdout.writelines('Hello, world!')` is an hybrid evaluating expression (HEE) in HVML.
-We can use an EJSON expression to access a property of an object, or call a method of an object.
+We can use an hybrid evaluating expression to access a property of an object, or call a method of an object.
 Every expression will have an evaluated result, and the result can be used to define the attribute values or contents of an element.
 Note that, even if you set the type of the target document is `void`,
      the attribute values or the contents of a foreign element will still be evaluated during execution.